sellerie98/Sellerie-blog/sources/01_Technology_Stuff/Making the Nintendo Switch truly yours.md

 I prebaked the needed files (and included files) so you can use it more easily:
 [Download](https://aufmachen.jetzt/switch-exploit.tar.bz2)
-Sources are also still included.
+Sources are also still included, and I will try to update the included binaries at least weekly.

 ## Requirements: